zam334x/Blinkit-Sales-Analysis---Power-BI-Dashboard/README.md

 # Blinkit-Sales-Analysis---Power-BI-Dashboard
 I'm excited to present a detailed sales dashboard that offers valuable insights into Blinkit's performance!

+Dataset:
+Total No. of Rows - 8523
+Total No. of Columns - 12

+The Blinkit_Dataset.xlsx file and has the following columns, details of which are as follows:
+• Item_Fat_Content: Indicates whether the product is low fat or not.
+• Item_Identifier: A unique ID for each product in the dataset.
+• Item_Type: The category or type of product.
+• Outlet_Establishment_Year: The year in which the store was established.
+• Outlet_Identifier: A unique ID for each store in the dataset.
+• Outlet_Location_Type: The type of city or region in which the store is located.
+• Outlet_Size: The size of the store in terms of ground area covered.
+• Outlet_Type: Indicates whether the store is a grocery store or a supermarket.
+• Item_Visibility: The percentage of the total display area in the store that is allocated to the specific product.
+• Item_Weight: The weight of the product.
+• Sales: The sales of the product in the particular store.
+This is the outcome variable that we want to predict.
+• Rating: Maximum rating of the product.

 Business Requirement:
 To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.